Bareflank/hypervisor/README.md

 <reboot>
 ```

+If your Linux distro has SELinux turned on, and you wish to run the
-If you are using Fedora, perform the following step to make SELinux perform in permissive mode.
-Once you are done testing, it is probably wise to undo this command.
+unit tests, you must first put SELinux in permissive mode.
+Once you are
+done testing, it is probably wise to turn SELinux back on.

 ```
 sudo setenforce 0